hermanndetz/jupyternb/README.md

 module JupyterNB

 # Create a Jupyter Notebook Generator
 # The parameter defines the kernel used.
-Present options are :ruby or :python3.
+Present options are :ruby, :julia or :python3.
 gen = Generator.new(:ruby)

 # Add some content cells (either multi-line strings or arrays of strings)